 The New York Times have recently published an article about Berlin describing the experiences of a temporary expat in the city.
 As always, whenever Berlin gains international attention, Berliners feel somewhat flattered.
 It’s nice that New Yorkers might think our city is interesting enough to publish words on it.
 But the article in question does not

 (press text) The loss of MTV and its formatted structures as a central display was maybe after all blessing for the music video.
 It is as vivid as ever and shows great flexibility in developing new forms and experimenting with new aesthetics and topics.
-The presentation will explore some of these developments – and, of course, many video
+The presentation will explore some of these developments – and, of

 (press text) Can’t grow a Moustache?
 Tattoo one to your finger!
 Tatt Master Sean Elleman hailing from Melbourne Australia has been tattooing around Germany for the past couple of years and for the first time will be crafting tailor made moustaches with ink.
-A Mo Bro from way back, Sean will be setting up shop on stage
+A Mo Bro from way back, Sean will be setting up shop

 After last months crazy party with Litauen prodigys Vaiper and Fingalick, WeBoogie returns to Chesters Inn (former location of the sexy KitKat Club).
 We were so stunned by sounds and visuals of the last party that we just can’t miss out on the boogie tomorrow: more hip hop, jacked beats, bassed rap and vroom vroom